Arch-777/Python/README.md

 # Python Repository

-Codes related to practical (Diploma level/beginner level)
+You will find codes here for beginners.
+* EXP series are related to Practicals(Diploma level).